Our Australian Waler Horse Training Methods

 “You cannot train a horse with shouts and expect it to respond to a whisper”

 Our training methods are best described as ‘classical’.
-We follow the old classical dressage masters, such as Egon Von Neindorff, Nuno Oliveira, Alois Podhajsky and some of the more classical show jumping trainers, such as Anthony Paalman.
+We follow the old classical dressage masters, such as Egon Von Neindorff, Nuno Oliveira, Alois Podhajsky, and some of the more classical show jumping trainers, such as Anthony Paalman.
 The Australian Waler horse responds very well to these methods.
-The variety of methods we use are always in the horse’s best interests, and allow for a gentle progressive training that does not involve fear or force.
+The variety of methods we use are always in the horse’s best interests and allow for gentle progressive training that does not involve fear or force.
 As Nuno Oliveira would say: “Proceed so that the horse finds himself willingly into the exercise, and not by force”.
-Each Australian Waler horse is handled and trained according to their personality, capacity and natural abilities, and we adjust our training to suit the individual horse.
+Each Australian Waler horse is handled and trained according to its personality, capacity, and natural abilities, and we adjust our training to suit the individual horse.

 Our horses are mouthed in the lightest and most responsive way on the ground.
 On the ground, each is gently taught full and responsive neck flexing, to release down to the ground (‘loose’ and ‘long’ rein aids), to flex inwards and ‘follow the bit’ – forward, up, down… Each horse fully accepts and is responsive to the bit before a rider steps aboard.
 They are also trained in a halter and bitless bridle to increase their responsiveness and versatility.

 Once the horse is accustomed to the bit and saddle, all ground basics are repeated in the early training at the halt and walk.
 This produces Australian Waler horses that are very responsive, and ready to move onto more serious training because they are conditioned in their muscles and already have a clear understanding of the rider’s language.

 We believe the horse is made before the horse even trots with a rider onboard.
 Our foundation is built on trust and lightness, light to the hand, and light to the leg.
 Our young horses respond to whispers.

 Australian Waler Horse Foal Handling